Beginning Your Application

 Fees and Timelines

-The College's initial application fee, payable when you ask the College to consider your application, is non-refundable.
-You may be entitled to a full or partial refund of other fees, including examination fees.
-Contact the College if you have any questions.
+CNO's initial application fee, payable when you ask CNO to consider your application, is non-refundable.
+Contact CNO if you have any questions.
 Contact NNAS directly about its fees and refund policy.
+For information about exam fees, contact NCSBN.

-Completing the registration process can take from anywhere from 3 - 18 months, but this is a guideline only.
-It is the applicant’s responsibility to ensure the timely delivery of all documentation and other information that NNAS and the College request.
+Completing the registration process can take anywhere from 3 - 18 months, but this is a guideline only.
+It is the applicant’s responsibility to ensure the timely delivery of all documentation and other information that NNAS and CNO request.

 Factors that may delay an applicant’s registration include: